 What to buy for the skin-care lover in your life?
 They’ll surely already have bathroom cabinets bursting full of creams, lotions, and potions, and there’s nothing worse than wasting money on an item that is way off course (full-coverage foundation for a known dewy-skin fan, red lipstick for a nude-lip wearer).
 TikTok and Instagram perhaps only make things more bewildering — with a new trend or tool every day of the week, how are you meant to know what’s actually worth buying?

--We asked nine experts, from dermatologists to beauty editors and cosmetic chemists, for the gifts they’d give to a discerning skincare fan.
-Read on for the best skin-care tools, best skin-care gift sets, and more.
+We asked 13 experts, from dermatologists to beauty editors to cosmetic chemists, about the gifts they’d give to a discerning skin-care fan.
+Read on for the best skin-care tools, gift sets, books, and more.

 The best skin-care tools